 Ukrainian drama Pamfir was supported by the festival’s Hubert Bals Fund in 2020 and recently nominated for a European Film Academy award in European discovery.

-LOLA is the feature debut from UK director Legge and is set during the Second World War.
+LOLA is the feature debut from Irish director Legge and is set during the Second World War.
 It premiered at Locarno in August and was recently acquired by Signature Entertainment for the UK and Ireland.